My writings, detailed on this website, explore intersections between mysticism, philosophy, and science.

 Consciousness is Fundamental

 The idea that the world consists of ‘viewpoints’ has a natural affinity with the metaphysical position known as idealism or idealist monism, which takes consciousness or experience to be fundamental and matter derivative.
-The affinity is clearly evident in the speculations of Hoffman and Faggin, and Whitehead and the later Leibniz can be understood as idealists too, since they give primacy to experience, and their basic units – monads and actual occasions respectively – are mind-like, for they are perceptual, striving subjects.
+The affinity is clearly evident in the speculations of Hoffman and Faggin, and Whitehead and the later Leibniz can be understood as idealists too, since they give primacy to experience, and their basic units – actual occasions and monads respectively – are mind-like, for they are perceptual, striving subjects.
 Idealism provides a solution to the mind–body problem, offering an alternative to physicalism, dualism, and other approaches.
 I have long argued for an idealist understanding of the relation between mind and matter.

 Some idealists bundle everything into just a single ‘universal consciousness’ or ‘one mind’, but these monistic types of idealism are, I believe, less able to engage with the nature of matter and the peculiarities of modern physics.
 Pluralistic varieties, notably those that understand the world in terms of a multiplicity of distinct ‘viewpoints’, look to me to stand a greater chance of engaging effectively with physics and the nature of matter.
 Moreover, they have some support from a very different area of study – mystical experiences (see ‘Mind Beyond Brain: Surveying the Metaphysical Landscape’ in Consciousness Unbound).